ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

 Next, it is necessary to change the parameters in a way that connects each country to a different dataset, this change makes sure the datasets iris 1, iris 2, and iris 3 each receive a new column that specifies which country it belongs to.

 It is important to note that this change will be unnecessary in most cases when dealing with partitioned datasets, it is only necessary because we are emulating a real partitioned dataset on this starter.
+The configurator defines a pattern to assimilate the different datasets to a specific template.
 These changes can be seen on the `parameter.yml`:

 ```yml
 parameters: